cuthbertLab/music21/buildDoc/rst/install.rst

 ======================================

 Music21 can be installed with a number of different methods.
-We give two different options depending on if you're on PC (Windows) or Mac (OS X).
+We give two different options depending on if you are a PC (Windows) or Mac (OS X) / Linux / Unix user.
-Unix users can use most of the Mac instructions, though Finale is not available for Mac.

 Windows Install instructions